hedyhefty/Memoapp/README.md

 # Memoapp
 A memo app create by 4 people
-Should use Apache Cordova to compile the files to mobile application before installation.
+Should use Apache Cordova to  the files to mobile application before installation.